CJepps/Milestone-One/README.md

   * I've provided a footer so that users can easily access my facebook DJ profile, bandcamp, and Youtube channel which should enable me to increase my online visibility and obtain more customers.
  ![Screenshot of bookings section containing a contact form and my footer which has links to my social media and content platforms](assets/images/Screenshots/screenshot_4.PNG)
 ### Features left to implement
- * Features i would like to implement in the future would be the addition of a gallery to show pictures from recent events and the capacity to buy my music directly from this website rather than bandcamp.
+ * Features i would like to implement in the future would be the addition of a gallery to show pictures from recent events and the capacity to buy my music directly from this website rather than Bandcamp.

 ## Languages Used
 ---